Fairflow-BioinformaticsFramework/Tutorial_Fairflow/README.md

 ## A complete `.bala` example (annotated)

-> Tip: if your Markdown renderer breaks on nested code fences, keep this block exactly as-is.

 ```lisp
 (bala clustering (
   ; This function launches a Docker container that performs single-cell RNA-seq clustering.